Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets and training settings} We evaluate our proposed method on four public datasets: CIFAR10, CIFAR100~\citep{krizhevsky2009learning}, SVHN~\citep{svhndataset}, and Tiny-ImageNet~\citep{deng2009imagenet} under three different storage budgets: 1/10/50IPC (For Tiny-ImageNet, due to the computation limitation, we conduct the evaluation on 1/10IPC).
+\textbf{Datasets and Training Settings.} We evaluate our proposed method on four public datasets: CIFAR10, CIFAR100~\cite{krizhevsky2009learning}, SVHN~\cite{svhndataset}, Tiny-ImageNet~\cite{deng2009imagenet}, and ImageNet-10~\cite{deng2009imagenet} under three different storage budgets: 1/10/50 IPC (For Tiny-ImageNet and ImageNet-10, due to the computation limitation, we conduct the evaluation on 1/10 IPC and 1 IPC, respectively).
 Following previous works~\cite{zhao2021dataset2, liudataset, dengremember}, we select ConvNet, which contains three convolutional layers followed by a pooling layer, as the network architecture for data condensation and classifier training.
-For the over-budget training and post-condensation, we first conduct a pruning study on HMNs in Section~\ref{ssec:app-pruning-rate-acc}, we observed that there is a pronounced decline in accuracy when the pruning rate exceeds 10\%.
+For the over-budget training and post-condensation, we first conducted a pruning study on HMNs in Appendix~D.1, we observed that there is a pronounced decline in accuracy when the pruning rate exceeds 10\%.
 Consequently, we select 10\% as the over-budget rate for all settings.
 Nevertheless, we believe that this rate choice could be further explored, and other rate values could potentially further enhance the performance of HMNs.
 Due to space limits, we include more HMN architecture details, experimental settings, and additional implementation details in the supplementary material.
-All data condensation evaluation is repeated $3$ times, and training on each HMN is repeated $10$ times with different random seeds to calculate the mean with standard deviation.
+All data condensation evaluation is repeated $3$ times, and training on each HMN is repeated $10$ times with different random seeds to calculate mean with standard deviation.

 [2]{ } [2]{ }